Healing Hearts

 Healing Hearts is a 2015 Philippine television drama series broadcast by GMA Network.
 Directed by Roderick Alexis P. Lindayag, it stars Joyce Ching and Kristoffer Martin.
 It premiered on May 11, 2015 on the network's Afternoon Prime line up.
-The series concluded on September 11, 2015 with a total of 89 episodes.
+The series concluded on September 11, 2015, with a total of 89 episodes.

 The series is streaming online on YouTube.

 Premise

 Rachel seems to have a perfect family until she discovers that her marriage is a scheme for her husband to inherit her wealth.
-She catches her husband and the mistresses leading to her killing Michael and to her imprisonment.
+She catches her husband and the mistress leading to her killing Michael and to her imprisonment.
 The mistress, Nimfa seeks revenge by stealing Rachel's daughter Mikaela.
 Eventually, the child grows up under the name of Liza who will eventually fall in love with Nimfa's stepson, Jay.